Ojay97-hub/Dinosaur-Quiz-/README.md

 2. Adding score section remained on quiz section - made use of the display none/block method.
 3. alert was showing prematurely - deleted startquiz call outside of functions
 4. clickable play again button on info page covering width of screen - fixed by using script instead of an a-tag.

+### Unfixed Bugs
 5. Had a go at creating randomization for the questions.
-However, I couldn't manage to keep the styling to follow the random questions.
+However, I couldn't manage to keep the styling to follow the random questions - not resolved/abandoned.
+6. Table in info.html has responsiveness issues with galaxy fold dimension.
+I have tried smaller fonts, overscroll and padding changes.
+The background image also appears pixalated due to stretching, which I believe is to do with the table sizing. - not resolved.

 ## ACCESSIBILITY